SamXop123/Trackora/systemd/INSTALL.md

 ## Fedora user-service behavior

-- Starts on user login
+- Starts automatically when the graphical session is active (GNOME starts)
 - Runs in the background without a terminal
 - Restarts if the tracker process crashes
 - Logs go to `journalctl --user`